hobord/github.com-hobord-golang-poc-rest/Readme.md

 GO development in VSCode DevContainer
 =====================================

-This is a POC project for testing the VSCode devontainer environment.
+This is a POC project for testing the VSCode devcontainer environment.

 I using my pre-build golang Docker image: [hobord/golang-vscode](https://github.com/hobord/golang-vscode/blob/master/Dockerfile)